dolbeysystems/fusion-cac-web-docs/content/release-notes/v2.58/_index.md

 **CACTWO-5877** **{{< rawhtml >}}<span style="color:#1F497D">(Enhancement)</span>{{< /rawhtml >}}**

 A new page called [Notifications Management](https://dolbeysystems.github.io/fusion-cac-web-docs/administrative-user-guide/tools/notifications-management/) has been added to the [Tools](https://dolbeysystems.github.io/fusion-cac-web-docs/administrative-user-guide/tools/) dropdown.
-Here, notifications can be created that can be seen either on the Fusion CAC 2 login screen, the Dashboard, or both.
-The notification has a field for a Title and a Description, a start and end date for the notification, a color and the location it will appear.
+Here, notifications can be created that can be seen either on the CAC2 login screen, the Dashboard, or both.
+The notification has a field for a Title and a Description, a start and end date for the norificaiton, a color and the location it will appear.

 ![Notifications Manager](2025-03-03_NotificationsMgr3.png)